315+ Telescopes Ranked

 The Zhumell Z114 includes two 1.25” Kellner eyepieces: a 17mm unit providing 24x and a 10mm unit providing 45x.

 These are acceptable-quality eyepieces.
-But neither has a rubber eyeguard, and the 17mm shows some edge-of-field aberrations, while the 10mm is rather uncomfortable to look through.
+But neither has a rubber eyeguard.
+The 17mm shows some edge-of-field aberrations, while the 10mm is rather uncomfortable for me to look through.

 Zhumell Z114's red dot finderscope in action